msimonin/msimonin.github.io/_posts/2016-06-13-puppetized_deployments_on_g5k.md

 ---

 Lately, the project [xp5k-openstack](https://github.com/grid5000/xp5k-openstack) has been released.
-It deploys OpenStack on [Grid'5000](https://www.grid5000.fr) and act as a wrapper around two main components :
+It deploys OpenStack on [Grid'5000](https://www.grid5000.fr) and acts as a wrapper around two main components :

 * The Grid'5000 REST API